 Hyaluronic Acid Benefits for the Body?

 If we compare the joints of the human body to an automobile engine, the joint fluid in the body mimics the oil in a car engine.
-At regular intervals we replace the oil in our car engines because the heat and friction breakdowns the oils viscosity.
+At regular intervals, we replace the oil in our car engines because of the heat and friction breakdowns the oil’s viscosity.
 The oil becomes thinner and less able to protect the metal surfaces from excessive wear.
 Hyaluronic acid benefits our joints in the same way.
 As we age the viscosity of the joint fluid lessens.
 HA helps to maintain normal joint cushioning.

 When was Hyaluronic Acid discovered?